eqmvii/echat/README.md

 ## In progress: Converting pure React app to a Redux app

-A simple chat program using React, Express, PostgreSQL and deployed to Heroku.
+A live chat application using React, Redux, Express, PostgreSQL and deployed to Heroku.

+echat is deployed to https://eqmvii-echat.herokuapp.com

 Unit tests in jest via the /src/App.test.js file

-echat is deployed to https://eqmvii-echat.herokuapp.com

-(note: deployed version may lag behind github version during redux conversion)

 By Eric Mancini (https://github.com/eqmvii)